Math-Man/CodeDay/README.md

 # Code Every Day
 My attempt at becoming a better programer by coding something little everyday.

+I've been going through troubled times lately and won't be able to practice as much as I'd like to do until everything is resolved.

 List of what I've done so far:

 | Project       | Date          |  Language  |